Sumo Bruno: Plot

 Kalle introduces the very German, but Japanese-loving sushi chef Akashi (Martin Seifert) to Bruno and Timo.
 At first, Akashi is dismissive of Bruno who doesn't appear to have the heart, skill or dedication to be a good sumo wrestler, but after pleads from Kalle and Bruno, Akashi changes his mind and instructs the trio gather there to begin constructing a dohyō, so Bruno can begin his training.

-Despite the fact that complications have arisen, like clashes with Akashi, money problems and obvious attraction for Anna, Bruno does himself proud with qualifying in the preliminary and will represent Germany as one of two German participants along with menacing rival R.F.
+Despite the fact that complications have arisen, like clashes with Akashi, money problems and attraction for Anna, Bruno does himself with qualifying in the preliminary and will represent Germany as one of two German participants along with rival R.F.
 Schröder (Jörg Brümmer).
-Unknowingly to Bruno, Kalle is in trouble because he owes money to a loan shark, and the ill-temper Lucky's jealousy of Anna for spending time with the big hearted sumotori-in-making, eventually drives Anna and Timo away.
+Unknown to Bruno, Kalle is in trouble because he owes money to a loan shark, and the ill-temper Lucky's jealousy of Anna for spending time with the big hearted sumotori-in-making, eventually drives Anna and Timo away.
 Kalle's machinations to boost his very large friend's popularity and make some money ends-up backfiring badly, with the end result seriously damaging Bruno's confidence which negatively impacts his blossoming relationship with Anna and Timo.
 Bruno is left directionless at this point and the sumo championship is the next day.

 Fate intervenes, and after much soul-searching, Bruno smartly decides to go back to Akashi and pleads for his help.
 Akashi accepts and prepares Bruno for the sporting event.
 While, Akashi, Kalle and Gina are there supporting Bruno, Anna and Timo are preparing to leave Riesa, when the brutish Lucky shows-up and tries in vain to change Anna and Timo's minds in returning home with him.
-Bruno progresses to the finale to face-off against the current world champion, Emanuel Yarbrough of the U.S.A.
+Bruno progresses to the finale to face-off against the current world champion, Emmanuel Yarbrough of the U.S.A.
 Before it can happen, Bruno decides to find Anna and Timo, and arrives in time to put the very arrogant Lucky in his place once and for all.
 Bruno and Anna make amends, and the three depart for the arena so Bruno can battle Yarbrough.

-Akashi, Kalle, Gina, Anna and Timo looked on with anticipation as Bruno and Yarbrough intensely wrestled.
-At first, the two giants seemed to be equally matched until Yarbrough manages a concentrated, one-armed throw of Bruno to the ground, which costs him the match, handing the championship to Yarbrough.
-Lifting by the audience rapturous applause to such a fantastic effort, Bruno graciously bows to the champion, and walks away from the arena with his head held high, knowing that despite the outcome, he's truly a winner in his heart, mind and soul.
+Akashi, Kalle, Gina, Anna and Timo looked on as Bruno and Yarbrough intensely wrestled.
+The two giants seemed to be equally matched until Yarbrough throws Bruno to the ground with one arm, winning the chamipionship.
+To the audiences aplause, Bruno bows to Yarbrough and leaves the arena.